JuliaPhylo/PhyloCoalSimulations.jl/docs/src/man/getting_started.md

 from the root to the hybridization node H1 is different depending if we go through the major edge (0.6+0.7=1.3) or the minor edge (0.5+0.6=1.1).

-Coalescent simulations can be performed along on such networks, also along non-ultrametric networks.
+Coalescent simulations can be performed along such networks, also along non-ultrametric networks.
 If the network is ultrametric (time-consistent, and with all tips at the same distance from the root), then gene trees will also be ultrametric.